 San Diego, CA 92104

-San Diego’s former Naval Training Center, famously featured in the film Top Gun, has been transformed into a mixed-use development with restaurants, shopping, public art and green space.
+San Diego’s former Naval Training Center, featured in the film Top Gun, has been transformed into a mixed-use development with restaurants, shopping, public art and green space.
 Many of the Spanish colonial buildings were built in the early 1900s, giving the neighborhood plenty of character.
-Liberty Public Market (2820 Historic Decatur Rd., 619 487-9346), San Diego’s first public food hall, is located here and includes a gourmet sausage maker, a raw bar, an excellent bakery and artisan cheese stand.
-The market is best for lunch when its typically nice and warm on the large patio with tables and adirondack chairs.
-After you’ve eaten, head across the street to Moniker General (2860 Sims Rd., 619 255-8772), the ultimate SoCal lifestyle boutique stocking leather bags, surfboards, bikes, rugs and other home goods.
-I also love the furniture, design and antique shop Scout @ Quarters D (2675 Rosecrans St., 619 225-9925) and the bread bakery Con Pané (2750 Dewey Rd. #105, 619 224-4344).
+Liberty Public Market (2820 Historic Decatur Rd., 619 487-9346), San Diego’s first public food hall, is located here.
+It includes a gourmet sausage maker, a raw bar, an excellent bakery and artisan cheese stand.
+I like the market for lunch.
+That’s when it’s typically nice and warm on the large patio.

-What might be considered San Diego’s Central Park is a local treasure.
-1200-acre Balboa Park is home to the San Diego Zoo as well as museums, running trails, playing fields, playgrounds and a theater that’s a replica of the long gone Old Globe in London.
+San Diego’s Central Park is a treasure.
+1200-acre Balboa Park is home to the world-renowned San Diego Zoo as well as museums, running trails, playing fields, playgrounds and a theater that’s a replica of the long-gone Old Globe in London.
 The Natural History Museum (1788 El Prado, 619 232-3821) featuring a permanent interactive exhibit about San Diego’s unique biodiversity and landscapes, is a wonderful stop for families.
-The Mingei International Museum (Plaza de Panama, 619 239-0003) has a unique collection of handcrafts from around the world and the San Diego Museum of Art’s (1450 El Prado, 619 232-7931) permanent collection includes works by El Greco, Goya, Matisse, Monet and others as well as Buddhist sculpture and Ukiyo-e woodblock prints.
+The Mingei International Museum (Plaza de Panama, 619 239-0003) has a unique collection of handicrafts from around the world and the San Diego Museum of Art’s (1450 El Prado, 619 232-7931) permanent collection includes works by El Greco, Goya, Matisse and Monet as well as Buddhist sculpture and Ukiyo-e woodblock prints.

 Ironside Fish & Oyster